vkostyanetsky/kostyanetsky.me/pages/notes/shaken-not-stirred/index.md

 Conclusion?
 Well, you can write a helper method that will take the document type and the name of **one** table part as input.
 The helper will add items to the SupportedTypes map and ensure that the data already added is not lost.

-However, if you need a better solution, then consider to do as I wrote at the beginning of this note: split the method into auxiliary methods.
-One method contains description for one document only (for all it's tabular sections).
+However, if you need a better solution, then consider doing as I wrote at the beginning of this note: split the method into auxiliary methods.
+One method contains description for one document only (for all its tabular sections).
 Something like:

     Procedure AddOpeningBalancesEnteringDocument(SupportedTypes)